Julia Henriksson: Career

 national record.
 In May 2024, she lowered her personal 100m best to 11.19 in Athens.
 She finished second in the 200m and fifth in the 100m at the 2024 Diamond League event in Stockholm.

 She finished sixth in the final of the 200m at the European Athletics Championships in Rome in June 2024, having equaled the Swedish national record of 22.82 seconds in the semi-final.
 She broke the Swedish national record while competing at the 2024 Summer Olympics in Paris in the 200m, reaching the semi-finals.
 She also competed in the 100m at the Games.

 Henirksson set a new indoor national record of 22.84 seconds while winning the 200m title at the Swedish Indoor Championships in February 2025.
 She reached the semi-finals of the 60 metres at the 2025 World Athletics Indoor Championships in Nanjing.

 In September 2025, she competed in the 100 metres at the 2025 World Championships in Tokyo, Japan.
 She also ran in the women's 200 metres at the championships, reaching the semi-finals.

+Henriksson won the 200 metres and placed second to Nora Lindahl over 60 metres at the 2026 Swedish Indoor Championships in Stockholm.